 Good Kemps Signals

-The best Kemps card game signs are subtle but noticeable.
+The best signs in Kemps are subtle but noticeable.
 An overly obvious signal opens you up to being intercepted, but a nuanced signal might be missed by your teammate.

 - The most commonly used signal is a wink.
 This is good because the players are seated across their teammates on the table.